CCChen-GEEX/CCChen-GEEX.github.io/_pages/includes/intro.md

 Hi!
-I'm Chunchun Chen, a Ph.D. student in the Geometric dEep lEarning and Knowledge diScovery (GEEX) Group at Tongji University.
+I’m Chunchun Chen, a Ph.D. student in the Geometric d**E**ep l**E**arning and Knowledge di**S**covery (GEEX) Group at Tongji University, advised by Prof. Wei Ye ([Website](https://yeweiysh.github.io/)).

-My research focuses on graph machine learning and adversarial learning, with an emphasis on robust graph representation learning, graph clustering, community detection, and attacks and defenses for graph neural networks.
+My research focuses on graph machine learning and adversarial learning, with an emphasis on robust graph representation learning, graph clustering, community detection, and adversarial attacks and defenses on graph neural networks.